Revenge-of-Shadow/TalkToHer/readme.md

-- (name) - load the object (or just an object).
+- (name) - load the character (or just an object).
 Has to be called before any other object commands.

 - (name).loadSprite(filename) - loads the sprite from an image file "sprites/filename".